totten/civicrm-dev-docs/docs/gov/reviews.md

  * Suppose Alice proposes a Drop-in Change (DIC) to CiviContribute.
 Bob reviews and agrees with merging the PR.
 Should he merge it?
     * The requirement for "Minimum Notification" is not-applicable.
 So yes.
     * The requirement for "Minimum Authority" specifies "Specialist".
 This is met by either  Bob's authority ("Comprehensive Specialist") or Alice's authority ("CiviContribute Principal").
 So yes.
-    * The requirement for "Minimum Diversity" specifies "Author-Reviewer".
+    * The requirement for "Minimum Diversity" specifies "Author!=Reviewer".
 This is met by Bob's involvement.
 So yes.
     * Conclusion: yes
  * Suppose Alice proposes a Minor Change (MNC) to CiviContribute and she `@mentions` Bob and Carol.
 Bob reviews, agrees, and waits a couple days in case Carol has feedback.
 Should he merge it?
     * The requirement for "Minimum Notification" specifies two `@mentions`.
 This was met.
 So yes.
     * The requirement for "Minimum Authority" specifies "Fellow".
 This cannot be met by Bob's authority ("Comprehensive Specialist"), but it could be met by Alice's authority ("CiviContribute Principal").
 So yes.
-    * The requirement for "Minimum Diversity" specifies "Author-Reviewer".
+    * The requirement for "Minimum Diversity" specifies "Author!=Reviewer".
 This is met by Bob's involvement.
 So yes.
-    * The requirement for "Minimum Diversity" specifies "Author-Authority".
+    * The requirement for "Minimum Diversity" specifies "Author!=Authority".
 The only sufficient authority came from the author (Alice), so **no**.
     * Conclusion: no
     * However...  there are a couple ways to get it approved.
 Either (a) they can wait for Carol to give positive feedback or (b) Alice can invoke her authority as a "Principal" and document special circumstances justifying an exception.
 (Ex: "This fixes a critical